clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 contributions that are focused on concurrent OCaml programs without quite going the full length of also handling weak memory models.
-(This is of course not specific to this work and ours, the vast majority of previous work on verification of concurrent data structures in Iris have also been made under SC assumptions.)
+(This is of course not specific to this work and ours, the majority of previous work on verification of concurrent data structures in Iris have also been made under SC assumptions.)
 Most of that work focuses on data-race-free programs, where the distinction does not matter, but the key 'capsule' primitive API is implemented in a less well-behaved language fragment, justified by semantic types in a sequentially-consistent semantics.
-In particular, understanding synchronization guarantees for capsules in a weak memory model would be highly non-trivial, and was left as future work.
+In particular, our first impression is that understanding synchronization guarantees for capsules in a weak memory model would be highly non-trivial, and was left as future work.

 > Throughout the paper, the authors extensively refer to private
 > discussions.
 It would be good to substantiate these claims with